arminekhachatryan94/j2script/README.md

 - Expressions evaluate to the correct type

+- Variables have the correct access for the current scope

-- Variables and Classes have the correct access for the current scope
+- Classes have the correct access for the current scope

 - Return is called in a method

-- Break is called within a while loop or if statement
+- Break is called only within a while loop or if statement

+- Classes must have unique name

+- Variables must have unique name

+- Function calls take expected parameters of expected types